qodeone/uikitty3/README.md

 ### Prerequisities

-UIkitty3 runs on Drupal 8.x
+UIkitty3 runs on Mindi 8.x
 UIkitty3 should work with any contrib module.

 ```